box/bart/README.md

 Bart is a PHP project.
 It originally began its life as a collection of Build and Release Tools used internally at Box.
 Over time, it's grown into a collection of critical pieces of our PHP frameworks.

-We use it at Box as the base of almost all of our open source projects and several of our internal projects.
+We use it at Box as the base of several of our internal projects.

 Please read through the [Bart Wiki](https://github.com/box/bart/wiki) for full details of the features and configurations.